Matt-Roden/pokedex/README.md

 - Successfully create a progressive web application (PWA)
 - Installable (A2HS ready), use of Service Workers, a Web App Manifest, Use of an API, offline useage
-- Implement web animations (Green Sock)
+- Implement web animations (GSAP Library)
 - Learn more about React components & asynchronous JS - use of Hooks
 - Practice refactoring
 - Create a multi-page UX using Router
-- Successful TDD/Cypress
+- Successful TDD and end to end testing with Cypress

 ## Technologies Used